The R package COMPoissonReg supports Conway-Maxwell

 Optimization Method: L-BFGS-B Converged status: 0

-The coefficients used in the λi formula are
+Message: CONVERGENCE: REL_REDUCTION_OF_F <= FACTR*EPSMCHThe coefficients used in the \(\lambda_i\) formula are prefixed with an

-label, while an S:
+X: label, while an S: label is used for

-is used for coefficients of the νi formula.
+coefficients of the \(\nu_i\) formula.

-Notice that estimates for X:
+Notice that estimates for X: coefficients from the CMP fit

 are dissimilar to those from the Poisson fit; this may occur when the

-estimate of ν deviates from
+estimate of \(\nu\) deviates from the

-the value of 1.
-Similarly to the glm
+value of 1.
+Similarly to the glm output, the output of

-displays several quantities for each coefficient
+glm.cmp displays several quantities for each coefficient

-associated standard error $\widehat{\text{SE}}(\hat{\theta}_j)$, a
+error \(\widehat{\text{SE}}(\hat{\theta}_j)\), a

-z-value $z_j = \hat{\theta}_j /
+z-value \(z_j = \hat{\theta}_j /

-standard normal distribution.
-Because an intercept-only formula was
+distribution.
+Because an intercept-only formula was specified for \(\nu_i\), \(\hat{\nu} = \exp(\hat{\gamma})\) does not

-with i and its estimate and
+vary with \(i\) and its estimate and

 associated standard error are added to the display.
 Here we see evidence

-of underdispersion with ν̂ > 1.
-A test for equidispersion
+of underdispersion with \(\hat{\nu} >

-is displayed to determine whether there is a significant amount of over
+there is a significant amount of over or underdispersion in the data.
+In

-\vec{0}$.
-The test statistic is displayed along with the degrees
+statistic is displayed along with the degrees of freedom and associated

-of freedom and associated p-value.
-Here we have fairly strong evidence
+p-value.
+Here we have fairly strong evidence to reject the null

-to reject the null hypothesis of equidispersion.
+hypothesis of equidispersion.

-The AIC for the CMP model cmp.out
+The AIC for the CMP model cmp.out shows some improvement

-.
+over that of glm.out.
 Let us also consider a slope

-coefficient for the ν
+coefficient for the \(\nu\) component

-component using via the following call to
+\end{align*}\] via the following call to

 > cmp2.out = glm.cmp(broken ~ transfers, formula.nu = ~ transfers, data = freight)